So you have your first fly rod, and probably are catching some trout, maybe with a bobber, or a bugger or if you are lucky a dry fly.

 Learn To Sight Fish

-It doesn’t which “billion fish per mile” waterway you head to, its always going to be more productive fishing “where the fish are, not where they aint.”
+It doesn’t which “billion fish per mile” waterway you head to, fly fishing is always more productive when you are fishing “where the fish are, not where they aint.”
 Being able to read the water, and spot individual fish is an art worth acquiring.

 I happened to be indoctrinated in a place where making a cast before you had spied your quarry was deemed to be alongside worm drowning in “bad form”.
-So during our long closed winter season I’d patrol river, lakes and ponds.
-Looking for fish, any-bloody-fish for a while.
-But like those magic paintings fish started popping out of nowhere.
+So during our long closed winter season I’d patrol river, lakes and ponds, trying to improve my sight fishing skills.
+Looking for fish, any fish at first But like those magic paintings fish started popping out of nowhere.

 Get a good pair of sunglasses (Costa or Guideline with us), some sunlight and go looking.
 You are looking for things out of the ordinary in the myriad of movement under the surface, a shadow going upstream, or across, a white mouth.